How to Keep Your Eyes Healthy

 Fit Exercise into Your Life for Healthy Body, Healthy Eyes

-Most of us know that eating right and exercising lowers our risk of illnesses such as heart disease, diabetes and numerous other health problems associated with obesity.
+Most of us know that eating right and exercising lowers our risk of illnesses such as heart disease, diabetes, and numerous other health problems associated with being overweight and inactive.
 What should come as no surprise is the importance of living a healthy lifestyle and how it is directly related to maintaining all of your body’s organs, including your eyes.
 Even though research is still in its preliminary stages, evidence shows that those with an active lifestyle have better eye health and are less likely to develop an eye disease later in life than those that lead a sedentary lifestyle.
 The reason for this is a simple one.
-Increasing your heart rate through vigorous aerobic exercise causes more blood to be adequately pumped through all parts of the body, including the eyes.
-This process actually stimulates the eyes promoting better eye health and improving your vision.
-Guidelines suggest aiming for a minimum of 30 minutes of aerobic exercise or performing a low-intensity form of exercise such as walking for at least 45 minutes five days a week, if not daily.
+Increasing your heart rate through moderate and vigorous aerobic exercise causes more blood to be adequately pumped throughout all parts of the body, including the eyes.
+This increase in circulation is not only beneficial in reducing inflammation, but it also helps deliver essential oxygen and vital nutrients to the delicate structures of the eye.

-- Reducing the onset of cataract formation
+- Reducing the onset of cataract formation.

-- Providing a new approach in the prevention of age-related macular degeneration
+- Providing a new approach in the prevention of age-related macular degeneration.

-- Effectively and easily reducing the eye pressure in glaucoma patients
+- Effectively and easily reducing the eye pressure in glaucoma patients.

-- Preventing diabetes by maintaining a healthy weight and keeping blood sugar levels under control
+- Preventing diabetes by maintaining a healthy weight and keeping blood sugar levels under control.

 |